Olivo

 The original transaction name is stored in the transaction details.

-Designing a transaction page with clear hierarchy between collections and independent transactions.
+Designing a transaction list with clear hierarchy between collections and independent transactions

 Iteration 1